lucidrains/DALLE2-pytorch/README.md

 - [x] for decoder, allow ability to customize objective (predict epsilon vs x0), in case latent diffusion does better with prediction of x0
 - [x] use attention-based upsampling https://arxiv.org/abs/2112.11435
 - [x] use inheritance just this once for sharing logic between decoder and prior network ddpms
+- [x] bring in vit-vqgan https://arxiv.org/abs/2110.04627 for the latent diffusion
 - [ ] abstract interface for CLIP adapter class, so other CLIPs can be brought in
 - [ ] become an expert with unets, cleanup unet code, make it fully configurable, port all learnings over to https://github.com/lucidrains/x-unet
 - [ ] copy the cascading ddpm code to a separate repo (perhaps https://github.com/lucidrains/denoising-diffusion-pytorch) as the main contribution of dalle2 really is just the prior network